hzeller/rpi-rgb-led-matrix/utils/README.md

         --led-slowdown-gpio=<0..2>: Slowdown GPIO.
 Needed for faster Pis and/or slower panels (Default: 1).
         --led-daemon              : Make the process run in the background as daemon.
         --led-no-drop-privs       : Don't drop privileges from 'root' after initializing the hardware.

-Switch time between files: -w for static images; -t/-l for animations Animated gifs: If both -l and -t are given, whatever comes first determines duration.
+Switch time between files: -w for static images; -t/-l for animations Animated gifs: If both -l and -t are given, whatever finishes first determines duration.

+The -w, -t and -l options apply to the following images until a new instance of one of these options is seen.
+So you can choose different durations for different images.
 ```

 Then, you can run it with any common image format, including animated gifs: